linonetwo/solid-tiddlywiki-syncadaptor/README.md

 ### `npm run dev`

 Will compile JS and copy JS bundle to the `plugins` folder, on you save the JS file.
-A reload of wiki server is needed to serve the new JS bundle.
+A reload of wiki server will be performed to serve the new JS bundle.

 ### References